-“Worked 17 years for overnight songwriting success.” – Tim Hicks
+“I worked 17 years for overnight songwriting success.” – Tim Hicks

 There’s often a misconception when someone in the music business succeeds.
 It’s easy to think that an artist became and instant sensation or overnight songwriting success.
 So, I thought I’d share a story of how it most often happens here in the real world…

-Several years ago, at our company Christmas dinner, I ran into an old friend, Denny Carr who told me an amazing story.
+Several years ago, at our publishing company’s Christmas dinner, I ran into an old friend, Denny Carr who told me an amazing story.
 Four years prior, he and I were in Hamilton, Ontario Canada for the Canadian Country Music Awards.
 While we were there, Neil Sanderson from the rock band “Three Days Grace” called Denny and told him he needed to go to a tiny hole-in-the-wall bar to hear a great performer.

 Denny didn’t really want to go hear an unknown artist, the cab fare to see the show was going to be $35 and he was really tired…